-2nd power outage at DeKalb Ave. in 3 days causes subway delays
+Power outage at DeKalb Avenue causes service changes, delays, MTA says - amNewYork

-A partial power outage at the DeKalb Avenue station shutdown B train service on Tuesday morning -- the second time power issues have impacted the station in the past three days, according to the MTA.
+As of Tuesday evening, the company had not found “any low voltage” on its equipment that would have caused the loss in power at the DeKalb station on Tuesday morning, a spokesman said.

+The power outage at about 8:30 a.m. shut down B train service and forced service changes on the D, N, Q and R trains, the MTA said.

-B, D, N, Q and R trains were running with service changes “due to a loss of power affecting signals at DeKalb Av,” the MTA said Tuesday at about 8:30 a.m.
-The B line from the Bronx to Brooklyn was shut down, while southbound D trains were rerouted to the C line in Manhattan and the F line in Brooklyn.
+Southbound D trains were rerouted to the C line in Manhattan and the F line in Brooklyn.
 Some downtown N and Q trains were terminating at Canal Street, and R trains were running along the N line between Canal Street and Atlantic Avenue.

-Regular service was restored a little over an hour later, but delays continued.
+Regular service was restored a little over an hour later, the agency said.

-Derek Humphrey, 38, who was trying to get on a Q or B train at the Church Avenue station, said he was afraid he would lose hours -- and $100 as a result -- at his part time job in Midtown due to the delays.

-A similar situation happened on Sunday at about 12:35 p.m.
-D, N, Q and R trains were running with service changes “due to a Con Ed loss of power at DeKalb Av,” the MTA said.
-Service was restored by 3 p.m., the agency said.

-It was not immediately clear what caused the power issues or if they were related.
+The same train lines, excluding the B train which does not run on weekends, were impacted by the outage on Sunday.
+Service changes were in effect between about 12:35 and 3 p.m., the MTA said.

-John Raskin, the executive director at the transit advocacy group Riders Alliance, said the subway system has reached a “crisis” and referenced his recent criticism of Gov. Andrew Cuomo, who the alliance believes is underfunding mass transit.
+John Raskin, the executive director at the transit advocacy group Riders Alliance, said the subway system has reached a “crisis” and referenced his recent criticism of Cuomo, who the alliance believes is underfunding mass transit.

 “It’s getting to the point where people regularly leave for work without knowing if or when they will get there,” Raskin said in a email.
 “There’s clearly a crisis in subway reliability, and Governor Cuomo is totally missing in action.”